NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ![image](https://user-images.githubusercontent.com/107522496/197794301-d42907de-cb86-40fe-932f-e6af0a53a734.png)

-In the above example, when typing the `ls` command, by default, the output is sent to the terminal and dispalyed.
+In the above example, when typing the `ls` command, by default, the output is sent to the terminal and displayed.
 However, by using the `>` symbol, we can redirect this output to a file (in this case, files.txt).
 Hence, nothing will be displayed on the terminal.
 We can check if redirection has work by using the `cat` command with files.txt as its argument.

 ---